Trapped Between Two Rocks at the End of the World

 “Screaming– what good would that do?” the old-timey voice from the TV fills the cul-de-sac.

-Rachel tries to angle herself further back for a fuller view, but the hard plastic binding covering her butterfly wings press against the road and stop her.
+Rachel tries to angle herself further back for a fuller view, but the hard plastic binding covering her butterfly wings presses against the road and stops her.
 Though not large, the plastic forms a bumpy hill underneath Rachel’s gray hoodie, big enough to look like a small backpack.
 Her wings are crumpled and bent to fold into a tight clump at the center of her back.
-Then, her wings are bound in thick plastic– opaque so to keep her wings hidden and out of sight.
+These folded wings are bound in thick plastic– opaque so to keep her wings hidden and out of sight.
 Unuseable.
 Even without the plastic, Rachel knows they’d still be useless.
 Her parents, her doctors, her classmates, her teachers, strangers at the mall, they all see it and they all tell her the same thing: Her body is just too big.
 Flight is impossible.
 So impossible she never even tried.
 And so her wings are tucked away, completely broken like Knick-knacks shoved hard into a cardboard box to sit in the attic.
 She ignores her wings and hopes others can, too.

 With each flicker of the stars, Rachel waits, eyes peeled, sensing impending impact.
 She scoffs at the realization that searching for the asteroid is futile.
 It’s too large.
 No matter where I am on Earth, there is no escaping it.
 What’s the point in looking?